Marching Illini

-The Marching Illini (MI) is the marching band of the University of Illinois Urbana-Champaign.
-The Marching Illini is an organization which annually includes approximately 400 students enrolled in the University of Illinois.
-Part of the College of Fine and Applied Arts and Illini Athletics, the Marching Illini represent virtually every college, discipline, and major on the university's diverse Urbana-Champaign campus.
+The Marching Illini is the marching band of the University of Illinois Urbana-Champaign.
+The Marching Illini is an organization which annually includes approximately 400 students enrolled in the University of Illinois, and Parkland College.
+It was founded in 1868 and primarily performs at Illini football games as well as other events around campus.

+The band is a part of the College of Fine and Applied Arts and Illini Athletics, and has diverse member participation from most colleges, disciplines and majors on the university's campus.